 In one study by the Asian Journal of Andrology4, scientists found that behavioural therapy had a 45%-65% success rate in delaying ejaculation time.

 At Noah, we provide 1-on-1 therapy support sessions with licensed psychologists.
 From your own home, we can provide you with the support that you need, especially when it comes to issues related to sexual dysfunction.

 Zinc is an important mineral that supports essential bodily enzyme reactions and immunity.

 However, research has also found a link that the essential mineral can help to produce testosterone and improve ejaculation time.

-In a 1996 study, scientists compared zinc concentrations to testosterone levels in 40 normal men.
+In a 1996 study by the Nutrition Journal5, scientists compared zinc concentrations to testosterone levels in 40 normal men.
 They found that zinc supplementation resulted in an increase in serum testosterone levels in men.

 Since testosterone is an important hormone that regulates sexual function, especially in males, adding some extra zinc to your diet may help combat problems like PE.